tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-02-26-download-secrets-from-kubernetes.md

 { "message": "very secret" }
 ```

 This is exactly what we had in our file `config.json`.
-If you want to access one specific value you can use jsonpath and specify a path to your property as a template. .data reference to our data level as a map and if we want to see specific property inside, we have to specify our key, because `.` is a separator, we have to escape it with `\` so our file `config.json` is represented as `config\.json`.
+If you want to access one specific value you can use jsonpath and specify a path to your property as a template. .data reference to our data level and gives you a map.
+If we want to see specific property inside, we have to specify our key, because `.` is a separator, if it's part of a key we have to escape it with `\` so our file `config.json` is represented as `config\.json`.
 Try it for yourself.

 {% highlight shell %}
 kubectl --namespace download-demo \